The-Data-Appeal-Company/sqs-consumer/README.md

 Further information about request limits can be retrieved in AWS official documentation: https://docs.aws.amazon.com/sdk-for-go/api/service/sqs/#ReceiveMessageInput

-To consume messages from the queue with sqs-consumer you must provide a *consumer.ConsumerFn* that process your message and return, in case of fail an error.
+To consume messages from the queue with sqs-consumer you must provide a *consumer.ConsumerFn* that process your message and return, in case of fail, an error.
 If *consumerFn* process a message without errors sqs-consumer will delete the message in the queue, otherwise message continue to live in the queue scope according to the queue definition.
 ```go

 cons, err := consumer.NewSQSConsumer(&confSQS, sqs.New(sess))